 Drivers want to keep track of payment details for each delivery, including payment status and any bank account issues.
 In addition, you can allow your drivers to look through their weekly and daily earnings by selecting a week.
 On this screen, they should also be able to update their bank account information.

 The Penske Driver app connects to Penske’s rental trucks via Bluetooth and synchronizes with a truck’s engine to comply with ELD requirements.
 Activating the app is possible thanks to assistance from Penske rental associates.
-Drivers’ accounts are managed with the help of Penske’s driver management website.
+Drivers’ accounts are managed with the help of Penske’s driver management platform.